marcuswallberg/DH2323/README.md

 ## Setup
 To run the project files you need to:
 * Set up a working version of SDL version 1
-- Xcode or Visual studio 2015 recommended
+  * Xcode or Visual studio 2015 recommended
-* Add the glm library
+* Add the glm library to your root project directory
-*
+* Add main.cpp to your root project directory